Dezodev/DezoTools/README.md

 ## Other informations

-* Current version : 0.0.2
+* Current version : 0.1.0
 * Tags: dezo, tools, all in one, wordpress
 * Requires at least: 4.0
-* Tested up to: 4.5
+* Tested up to: 4.6.1
 * Stable tag: 4.0
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html
-* Script used : Swipebox
+* Script used : fancybox, js-cookie